 Point of view is one of my favorite skills to teach.
 When students begin to think more about points of view that differ from their own, they become more understanding towards other kids.
-I don't know any 3rd, 4th, or 5th grade classroom that wouldn't benefit that!
+I don't know any 3rd, 4th, or 5th grade classroom that wouldn't benefit from a kinder classroom!
 And the point of view writing prompts and activities below are designed for just that.

 These no prep point of view writing activities can be used with almost any book.
 All students need is a sheet of paper!
 And, even better, these point of view writing prompts can be repeated multiple times, making them great for a reading or writing center.
 (The links below for books are affiliate links.)